turingschool/curriculum/source/projects/complete_me.markdown

 ### 3. Visual Interface

 Can you create a graphical user interface for your code?
 Something that a "normal person" might plausibly use?
 Consider a toolkit like [Shoes](http://shoesrb.com/) or [Ruby Processing](https://github.com/jashkenas/ruby-processing).

+### 4. Automated Reporting

+* [TravisCI](https://travis-ci.org/) running your all your tests and they all pass
+* [CodeClimate](https://codeclimate.com/github/signup) evaluating the quality of your code (best to set it up early to see the change over time)

 ## Evaluation Rubric